Waxweasle/Rightmove-Property-Finder/README.md

 # Rightmove-Property-Finder
-A program using Selenium to automate the finding and saving of desired properties listed on the real esate listing site, Rightmove.
+A program using Selenium to automate the finding and saving of desired properties listed on the real estate listing site, Rightmove.

 ## Prerequisites
 1. Python 3.0+